-Title: The Role of Ownership Concentration in Moderating the Effect of Extent of Disclosure of Sustainability Report Information on Earnings Quality
+Title: The Role of Ownership Concentration in Moderating the Effect of the Extent of Sustainability Report Information Disclosure on Earnings Quality

-Affiliations : Masters Program in Accounting, Faculty of Economics and Business, Universitas Airlangga , Surabaya, Indonesia
+Affiliations : Master of Accounting Program, Faculty of Economics and Business, Universitas Airlangga , Surabaya, Indonesia

 Publisher: Universitas Airlangga